MorphiaOrg/morphia/docs/reference/content/getting-started/quick-tour.md

 datastore.save(elmer);
 ```

-Taking it one step further, lets define some relationships and save those, too.
+Taking it one stage further, lets define some relationships and save those, too.

 ```java
 final Employee daffy = new Employee("Daffy Duck", 40000.0);